Jeolla Korean

 Start Here

-A harmonious mix of textures and flavors, bibimbap is a quintessential Jeolla dish that combines seasoned vegetables, a fried egg, and gochujang atop a bed of rice.
+A balanced mix of textures and flavors, bibimbap is a quintessential Jeolla dish that combines seasoned vegetables, a fried egg, and gochujang atop a bed of rice.

 Why start here · Starting with bibimbap allows you to experience the essence of Jeolla's approach to balancing and enhancing flavors through a simple yet sophisticated dish.

-Dolsotbap is a comforting and aromatic rice dish cooked in a stone pot, infusing the grains with the earthy flavors of soybean sprout, shiitake mushrooms, and vegetables.
+Dolsotbap is a warm, aromatic rice dish cooked in a stone pot, infusing the grains with the earthy flavors of soybean sprout, shiitake mushrooms, and vegetables.

 Why start here · Dolsotbap introduces you to the unique cooking technique of using a stone pot, crucial to achieving the signature crispy rice at the bottom of the dish.